New Pittsburg, OH Demographics

 A map of New Pittsburg's Population by Race

-Of the 1,265 places in Ohio, New Pittsburg is the 1015th most populous.
+New Pittsburg is ranked the 989th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Pittsburg was ranked the 1015th most populous place in the 2020 Census.

 New Pittsburg's White Population